Posted in Books, Reviews

 Looking back at the stars once more, she took a deep breath and smiled.
 Getting up from the patch of grass she was laying on and standing up tall, ready to walk into her next chapter, even with the scar he gave her.

 Let me know in the comments of what you thought about this short story!
-These will be posted every Friday and if you have a prompt or idea that you would like me to try out, let me know in the comments!
+These will be posted every Friday and if you have a prompt or idea that you would like me to try out, let me know in the comments!ย

 Posted in Mom Talk

-How To Deal With Unwanted Advice (Mom Talk)
+How To Deal With Unwanted Advice (The Mom Odysseys)

 Once you find out your expecting your first child, its an amazing feeling!
 Your excited to experience being pregnant and feeling your child grow to giving birth and watching them grow.
 However, the moment you get pregnant, the unwanted advise will start to kick in.

-Some people are very genuine, but there are others that will pull the whole, “When I was pregnant,” or “I raise my kids this way.”
-It can be very overwhelming and it does make you very cautious about how you will raise your kids because you’ll feel like you need to raise your kids the way they are telling you.
+Some people are very genuine, but there are others that will pull the whole, “When I was pregnant,” or “I raise my kids this way.”ย It can be very overwhelming and it does make you very cautious about how you will raise your kids because you’ll feel like you need to raise your kids the way they are telling you.

 Best part, you don’t NEED to take their advise.